What Are B2B Demand Generation Services?

 6. Demandbase

-Demandbase combines account intelligence with advertising and orchestration in one ABM platform.
-The system identifies target accounts, tracks engagement across channels, and coordinates marketing and sales activities.
+Demandbase combines account intelligence with advertising execution and GTM orchestration in a single ABM platform.
+The system identifies target accounts, tracks engagement across channels, and coordinates marketing and sales activities around a shared account view.

 Demandbase serves mid-market and enterprise B2B companies across industries.
-The platform acquired Engagio and InsideView to expand orchestration and data capabilities.
-Implementation typically requires several months and ongoing management from marketing operations teams.
+The platform expanded its orchestration and data capabilities through acquisitions of Engagio and InsideView.
+Implementation typically requires several months and ongoing involvement from marketing operations teams to maintain and optimize.

-Account identification and segmentation by fit and intent
+Account identification and segmentation by fit score and intent signal

-Sales alerts when target accounts show buying signals
+Sales alerts triggered when target accounts show defined buying signals

 Integration with major CRM and marketing automation systems